apache/flink/docs/content/release-notes/flink-1.19.md

 file into the `conf/` directory.
 Once the legacy configuration file `flink-conf.yaml` is detected, Flink will prioritize using it as the configuration file.And in the upcoming Flink 2.0, the `flink-conf.yaml` configuration file will no longer work.
-More details could be found at Flink website ([https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/config/#flink-configuration-file](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/config/#flink-configuration-file))
+More details could be found at [flink-configuration-file](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/config/#flink-configuration-file).

 #### Add config options for administrator JVM options